Surrogacy for Intended Parents in UK

-Surrogacy, in our opinion, is a process that begins with deciding which surrogacy organization to work with, then deciding which surrogate or intended parent to work with, coming to an agreement about how things will work, trying to get pregnant, supporting each other through pregnancy and birth, applying for a parental order to transfer legal parenthood, and finally helping your child understand the circumstances of their birth.
+Surrogacy is a process that begins with deciding which surrogacy organization to work with, then deciding which surrogate or intended parent to work with, and coming to an agreement about how things will work.
+Other things like supporting each other through pregnancy and birth, applying for a parental order to transfer legal parenthood, and finally helping your child understand the circumstances of their birth.

 Surrogacy in which the surrogate does not give her own egg to generate the pregnancy is known as gestational surrogacy or Host surrogacy.
 Embryos are generated in vitro and transferred into the surrogate’s uterus via the IVF method.

-Getting started with the surrogacy for heterosexual couples in UK
+Getting started with surrogacy for Intended Parents in UK

 Surrogacy for Heterosexual couples in UK: Key things to consider

 - You cannot put through advertisements seeking for a surrogate or willing to function as a surrogate

 - Third parties and surrogacy agencies are not allowed to put through advertisement regarding their services

 - Third parties negotiating the parameters of a surrogacy arrangement for any remuneration are breaking the law (for example, a solicitor cannot represent IP(s) or surrogates in negotiating the conditions).

 - At the time of birth, the surrogate (and, if she is married or in a civil partnership, her consenting spouse or civil partner) will be the child’s legal parents.

 - Following the birth, a legal process known as the parental order process is used to shift legal parental responsibility from the surrogate to the IP (s).